mikevoss/hello-world/README.md

 Hello World

-I like long walks in the moonlight and nasty girls named Stacy.
+I like long walks in the moonlight and nasty girls named Janet.